Soul to Sole

 Art direction, photography, exhibition design

-Croome Park bears a rich history, which has seen the property become the home of lords, religious icons, a boy's boarding school, and even a secret World War II air base.
+Croome Park bears a rich history, which has seen the property become the home of lords, religious icons, a boy's boarding school, and even a secret Second World War air base.
 As part of the wider Croome Redefined project, Soul to Sole is seeing a space in the basement of the court that houses a long shoe rack, transformed into an interactive installation.
 It has become an engaging hub for visitors to learn the stories of the people associated with Croome, over the entirety of its 250-year existence.
 The aim is to spark conversation between the visitors and the volunteers who are situated in the basement, and to make learning about the property more fun for children.

 Hear National Trust's creative producer, Claire Harris, and others, talk about Soul to Sole.